 UCCS credit is granted in the spring semester for year long courses.
 CU Succeed courses that run a single semester will be transcripted in the corresponding semester it was taken.

-If a student chooses to do so, he/she may withdraw from a CU Succeed course on or before the withdraw deadline.
+If a student chooses to do so, he/she may withdraw from a CU Succeed course on or before the course ends.
 The student's transcript will indicate a 'W' for the course.
 Such a mark does not count towards the student's grade point average.
 There is NO refund of the tuition in this scenario.
-(BC Calculus students may only withdraw from the Calculus 2 portion of the course).

-If a student is still enrolled in a CU Succeed course past the officially posted Withdraw date, then the student will receive a grade for the course.
-Students who for any reason do not complete the appropriate course work will earn an 'F' on their transcript for the course.
+Students who for any reason do not complete the appropriate course work (or do not withdraw) will earn an 'F' on their UCCS transcript for the course.
 A student may disenroll or withdraw from a CU Succeed course without disenrolling or withdrawing from the corresponding high school course.

 Credits earned in a CU Succeed course are regular University of Colorado Colorado Springs credits that are recorded on an official University of Colorado transcript.
 This transcript is identical to that issued to students on campus and does not specify that the course was taken off site.

 Policies regarding the transfer of credits and the specific ways in which they apply to degree requirements vary from institution to institution.
 As such, no institution, including the University of Colorado Colorado Springs, can guarantee that its courses will in all cases be accepted by other institutions, or that these courses will satisfy degree requirements in every academic major.